V1-D2/2x_temperature_sr_project/README.md

 ## Citation

-If you use this code in your research, please cite:
+If you use this code or this framework in your research, please cite:

 ```bibtex
 @article{Volodymyr_Didur_2025